 - What successes have been achieved in other states and districts?

 - Identification of the key decision makers and supporters

 - Development of talking points for group members, parents, and other consumers

 - Identification of a communication network and timeline for communicating with decision makers

 - Group members' responsible for the identified tasks and actions

-Last, but equally important, is to develop a proposal/presentation outlining the request for a workload model-including facts and data, consumer/student and SLP benefits of the adoption of the model, and cost benefit/analysis.
+Last, but equally important, is to develop a proposal/presentation outlining the request—including facts and data, consumer/student and audiologist and SLP benefits of the adoption of the model, and cost benefit/analysis.